-We compare our work with other possible approaches to obtain the depth map of the scene with a single stereo pair.
+We compare our work, with other possible approaches to obtain the depth map of the scene with a single stereo pair.

-We first compare the depth from stereo matching using [29] against our result in Fig. 3 and note that we perform better.
-Recent works have shown that we can obtain a reasonable depth map from a single image with prior trained models [8, 16, 17, 25].
-We show some results in columns 1 and 2 of Fig. 8, and compare with our result.
-While Saxena et. al. enforce a smooth reconstruction without respecting the monocular geometry, Hoiem et. al. tend to rely on the ground segmentation, which results in inaccurate cutting and folding; we perform better than depth from a single image, which serves as a sanity check.
-While we do not re-implement work by Saxena et. al. [24], we note that due to the inaccurate depth map we would obtain a smooth reconstruction similar to column 1 in Fig. 8.
-Multi-view stereo approaches strongly rely on the photo-consistency constraint, and fails to differentiate between differently oriented planes as as shown in column 3 in Fig. 8.
-Micusik et. al. [23] encode some normal information using the spatial structure of the superpixels but without the continuous optimization.
-Their results are less accurate, as shown in Fig. 5.
+We first compare the depth from stereo matching using [28] against our result in Fig 3 and note that we perform better.
+Recent works have shown that we can obtain a reasonable depth map from a single image with prior trained models [8, 15, 16, 24].
+We show some results in columns 1 and 2 in Fig 8, and compare with our result.
+While Saxena et. al. try to enforce a smooth reconstruction without respecting the monocular geometry, Hoiem et. al. tend to rely on the ground segmentation resulting in inaccurate cutting and folding; we perform better than depth from a single image, which serves as a sanity check.
+While we do not re-implement work by Saxena et. al. [23], we note that due to the inaccurate depth map we would obtain a smooth reconstruction similar to column 1 in Fig 8.
+Multi-view stereo approaches strongly rely on the photo-consistency constraint, and fails to differentiate between differently oriented planes as as shown in column 3 in Fig 8.
+Micusik et. al. [22] encode some normal information using the spatial structure of the superpixels however without the continuous optimization the result would be inaccurate Fig 5, which we improve upon.